 Mr. Eppley stated that the committee would receive a presentation concerning the College of Medicine at Rockford and turned to Chancellor Manning to make introductions of speakers.
-Chancellor Manning intro-
+Chancellor Manning introduced Dr. Joseph A. Flaherty, dean, College of Medicine, and Dr. Martin Lipsky, regional dean, College of Medicine at

-1Mr.
+&lt;sup>2Mr.
 McKeever joined the meeting at 11:15 a.m.